About Mayday SA

-In August 2012 representatives of many of the major constituencies in South African Aviation met at Rand Airport in commemoration of the Tzaneen Albatross disaster.
-The gathering’s purpose was to discuss a proposal to establish an independent body to provide support to all license holders across all Southern African aviation sectors in times of stress and emotional upheaval.
-Overwhelming support was given by those gathered to proceed with such an initiative and establish what has become Mayday-SA.
+In August 2012, on the first anniversary of the Tzaneen Albatross disaster, representatives of the major constituencies of South African aviation met at Rand Airport.
+The aim was to discuss a proposal to establish an independent body to provide support to all aviation licence holders across Southern Africa in times of crisis and emotional stress.
+This proposal was met with overwhelming support by those gathered, and the seeds were planted of what has today become Mayday-SA.

-Mayday-SA’s Peer support model draws from similar structures that have operated for many years in many major global airline environments, where the results have been significantly positive – for the license holder; for the Employer; and for Sponsors of these initiatives.
-Mayday-SA has a special relationship with Stiftung Mayday in Germany from whom we have a number of core dimensions of their model.
-This has resulted in the positioning of Mayday-SA as an independent entity in SA aviation sector, in a neutral space, and unfettered by commercial, organisational, social and political forces that might hinder delivering on the mandate articulated on that August, 2012 afternoon.
+Mayday-SA’s peer support model draws from similar structures that have operated for many years in many major global airline environments.
+The results have been significantly positive – for the license holder, employer, and sponsors of these initiatives.
+Mayday-SA has a special relationship with Stiftung Mayday in Germany, from whom we have borrowed numerous core elements of their model.

 The result is Mayday-SA has positioned itself as an independent entity in South African aviation.
 It offers a neutral space, unfettered by commercial, organisational, social and political forces, and delivers the mandate envisaged on that August 2012 afternoon.

 Mayday-SA is thrilled to announce the appointment of Dr Jaco van der Westhuizen as the new Chief Executive Officer, with immediate effect.